DanRex9/3D-Shooting-Tutorial/README.md

 The transform component is responsible for maintaining the position of the gun within the scene.
 If you modify the position co-ordinates in the inspector, the position of the gun will change relative to the camera.

-When creating the cylinder, it comes with several components one of these being CAPSULE cCOLLIDER in the Inspector
+When creating the cylinder, it comes with several components, one of these being a Capsule Collider, we dont need this component so in the Inspector right click on the Capsule Collider and Remove Component.
+It is very important to name all your GameObjects to know what is what, in the Hierarchy right click on the cylinder and Rename it *GUN